burning-river/toronto_cafes_closure/README.md

 <img src="figures/best_locations_zoomed.png" width="500" height="300"/>
 </p>

-The best locations with a mean closure probability of 0.17 were as follows:
+The best locations were situated in the downtown/Old Toronto area due to better accessibility and location attractiveness.
+They had a mean closure probability of 0.17 and their addresses were as follows:

 • 75, Victoria Street, King East, Toronto Centre, Old Toronto, Toronto, Ontario, M5C 2B1, Canada